 Previous HGNC Symbols for TAC1 Gene

 Previous GeneCards Identifiers for TAC1 Gene

 This gene encodes four products of the tachykinin peptide hormone family, substance P and neurokinin A, as well as the related peptides, neuropeptide K and neuropeptide gamma.
 These hormones are thought to function as neurotransmitters which interact with nerve receptors and smooth muscle cells.
 They are known to induce behavioral responses and function as vasodilators and secretagogues.
 Substance P is an antimicrobial peptide with antibacterial and antifungal properties.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2014]

 GeneCards Summary for TAC1 Gene

 TAC1 (Tachykinin Precursor 1) is a Protein Coding gene.
-Diseases associated with TAC1 include Neurotrophic Keratopathy and Constipation.
-Among its related pathways are Peptide ligand-binding receptors and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
-GO annotations related to this gene include substance P receptor binding.
+Diseases associated with TAC1 include Complex Regional Pain Syndrome and Vasomotor Rhinitis.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include substance P receptor binding.

 Tachykinins are active peptides which excite neurons, evoke behavioral responses, are potent vasodilators and secretagogues, and contract (directly or indirectly) many smooth muscles.